Clinical Practice Guidelines and Evidence

 The clinical practice guideline development process

 Evidence-based clinical decision making combines a clinician’s expertise, patients' values and preferences, and the best-available evidence to ensure patient care is as consistent, safe and effective as possible.
-Clinical practice guidelines distill this evidence and provide scientific support for not only clinical decision making, but shared decision making with patients and systems-level policymaking.
+Clinical practice guidelines distill this evidence and provide scientific support for not only clinical decision making, but also shared decision making with patients and systems-level policymaking.

 The Association utilizes a rigorous and transparent guideline development framework/methodology called GRADE — a widely used approach for rating the quality or certainty of a body of evidence and assigning strength of recommendations — combined with systematic reviews of the best available evidence to inform clinical practice guideline recommendations.